yaricom/neat-libraries-compared/README.md

 # Calculate amplified fitness
 fitness = (4 - error_sum) ** 2
 ```
-We decided to go with slightly reduced fitness threshold value to adjust for the floating point arithmetics used in the algorithm.
+We decided to use a slightly reduced value of the fitness threshold to adjust for the floating-point arithmetics used in the algorithm.

 ### The NEAT-Python Library Results